What are iron valence electrons?

 How do valence electrons affect chemical properties?

-Valence electrons have a significant impact on chemical properties as they are involved in chemical reactions because they are closet to the nucleus and most reactive than other electrons.
+Valence electrons have a significant impact on chemical properties as they are involved in chemical reactions because they are closer to the nucleus and most reactive than other electrons.

 An element’s reactivity is based on the number of its valence electrons, with elements containing more valence electrons exhibiting higher reactivity levels.